• Menu

 There’s nothing like the adventure of taking a ferry to France, with its great food, wonderful history and scenic landscapes (just don’t tell ’em we said that).
 But with so many ferry ports in France and a range of cross-channel ferry routes to choose from, how do you know which one is best for you?
 And how do you find the cheapest ferry tickets?
 Sacre Bleu!

-But don’t panic, because in this guide I’ve done all the hard work for you to save you the time and effort.
-I’ll walk you through everything you need to know about the various ferry routes to France from the UK, including which ferry companies operate each route and tips on booking the best value tickets.
+But don’t panic, Bruno, because in this guide I’ve done all the hard work for you to save you the time and effort.
+We’ll cover everything you need to know about all ferries to France, including which companies operate each route and how to book the best value tickets.
 So grab your baguettes and get your towels ready, cos we’re about to go port-to-port on a ferry to France…

 When planning your trip, the first step is deciding which British ferry port to depart from on your way to France.
-You have five options, all are located along the south coast of England.
+You’ve got five options, and all are located along the south coast of England.
 From west to east, these are:

 • Plymouth (Devon)